teuben/GBT-EDGE-HI/INSTALL.md

 2. calibrate (default in flux mode) so they can be co-added
 3. align data and set frame (in that order!) so they can be co-added
 4. co-add and average spectra
-5. optionall patch the NaN's (at multiples of 8192)
+5. optionally patch the NaN's (multiples of 0-based 8192)
 6. Grab spectrum using the --dv and --dw: from vlsr-dv-dw to  vlsr+dv+dw
 7. Smooth spectrum (allow it to average over NaN's)
 7. Fit and subtract baseline in the two dw portions